 Rooted in the value of personal freedom, this year’s theme ‘Simplification’ is defined as to design for efficiency.
 By proposing design solutions to impact the way an object is made, used, moved, or stored, the simplest products can enhance our quality of life by offering the luxury of more time.

-Intuitive designers in the Middle East are invited to propose everyday products that are simpler to use, to transport, that use less material or energy to be manufactured, or are easier to operate or store, to be in line for a once in a lifetime opportunity of mentoring, publicity and up to $25,000 investment in the winning innovation, as well as a trip to visit the Audi headquarters in Ingolstadt, Germany, to experience the automotive design journey at the company’s headquarters.
+Intuitive designers in the Middle East are invited to propose everyday products that are simpler to use, to transport, that use less material or energy to be manufactured, or are easier to operate or store.
+The winner will be in line for a once in a lifetime opportunity of mentoring, publicity and up to $25,000 investment in the winning innovation, as well as a trip to visit the Audi headquarters in Ingolstadt, Germany, to experience the automotive design journey at the company’s headquarters.
 Three shortlisted candidates will be given $2,500 to present their concepts at Dubai Design Week 2019.

 Carsten Bender, Brand Director of Audi Middle East, commented; “The Audi Innovation Award has grown in popularity and stature since its launch in 2016 and we have been fascinated to see the progress of our first three winners in the region.
 The Audi brand represents progressiveness and stylish design so this award perfectly resonates with our passion to inspire a new generation of designers for the future here in the Middle East.”